Ochse History, Family Crest & Coats of Arms

-Where did the German Ochse family come from?
-What is the German Ochse family crest and coat of arms?
-When did the Ochse family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Ochse family history?The German state of Bavaria is the ancestral home of the Ochse family.
+The German state of Bavaria is the ancestral home of the Ochse family.
 Ochse is a local name, first used as a surname for someone who lived in Franconia, where their name rose to prominence through their involvement in the social and cultural affairs of the area.
 Their seat and land holdings were in the free canton of Gebuerg.
 The ancestral home of the Ochse family is found in the Rhineland.
 Ochse is of several possible origins, all of which derive from a common root; the name comes from the Middle High German ochs, meaning "ox."
 It may have originated from a nickname, referring to "one as stubborn as an ox."
 Alternatively, the original bearer of the name may have been someone who kept or sold oxen.
 Finally, the surname may be derived from a place of residence distinguished by a sign; in this case, the name would indicate "one who dwelled in the house with the sign of the ox."

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Ochse include Ochs, Ochss, Ochse, Och, Ochsse, Ocks, Ockss, Ockse, Ocksse, Osse (northern Germany), Oexle (Swabia), Oxle (Swabia), Oechsle, Ochsner, Exline, Echslin, Oxle, Ochslein ("little ox") and many more.

-Another 82 words (6 lines of text) are included under the topic Early Ochse Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Ochse Notables in all our PDF Extended History products and printed products wherever possible.

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Ochses to arrive in North America, and among them were: